NiroshanLW/ansible-cisco-ios-upgrade-v3/README.md

       tags:
         - runconfig

-Task 02 - Store DTG as fact
+Backup switch startup config

-Next it saves startup config using the same steps.
+Next, it saves startup config.

-Once it is done, config will be saved again using ansible module - ios_config
+Once it is done, config will be saved using ios_config and save_when.

     - name: Backup switch startup config
       ios_command: